Back to top

 Michelle co-founded ReSA in 2019 and brings extensive expertise in open science, research software, skills and infrastructure.
 As a sociologist, Michelle is passionate about building collaborative partnerships to achieve system change.
 Listen to her talk about her work on the RSE Stories podcast.

-Michelle is a former Director of the Australian Research Data Commons, where she led the strategic planning for the Australian government’s $180 million, five-year investment in ARDC, the national research software infrastructure investment program.
+Michelle is a former Director of the Australian Research Data Commons, where she led the strategic planning for the Australian government’s $180 million, five-year investment in ARDC, and the national research software infrastructure investment program.

 Email Michelle Barker.